mtimmin65/Polevaultingpi-callan-and-max/README.md

 <img src="images/code.gif.gif" alt="data" width="450">

+## Week 9
+This week callan and I went to states (I was not participating sadly).
+States taught us a lot about how far we have to go in our pole vaulting journey and it starts with this project.
+We are currently in the process of printing and assembling our first prototype.
+We are going to start testing soon and record data to see if we can find anything.

 ## Schedule
 Week 3: Finalize design idea, what we are measuring, finish github.
 Week 4: Start coding and design